 Within principal employment areas, as defined on the proposals map and listed below, the following types of employment development will be permitted:

-- B1 business use; a.
+- a.
+B1 business use;

-- B2 general industry; b.
+- b.
+B2 general industry;

-- B8 storage and distribution
+- c.
+B8 storage and distribution

 provided that the proposal is of an appropriate type and scale for both the site and its surroundings.